Cuncis/judging-web/JUDGING-PLUGIN-PLAN.md

 ## 11. Screen: Scores (read-only + override)

-CPT: `wpdj_score`. **Judges fill this in from the front-end**, not wp-admin — this screen exists so SwipeRx Admin can audit and, if a genuine dispute or entry error comes up, correct a score.
+CPT: `wpdj_score`. **Judges fill this in from the front-end**, not wp-admin — this screen exists so the WordPress Administrator can audit and, if a genuine dispute or entry error comes up, correct a score.

 | Column | Notes |
 |---|---|